lop-Louis/northbook/docs/playbook/stop-rules.md

 refresh_after_days: 60
 status: draft
 audience: Teams pacing delivery and knowing when to pause work
-tone: 'Plainspoken, candid, energetic'
+tone: Plainspoken, candid, energetic
 narrative_goal: Offer the framing for stop rules until full guidance ships
-primary_action: Use this format to capture the stop conditions that keep work safe.
 ---

 # Stop Rules Library

 <a href="#when-to-write-a-stop-rule" data-primary-action>Use this format to capture the stop conditions that keep work safe.</a>

+<a href="../runbooks/index" data-secondary-action>Browse the Runbooks index for hands-on checklists.</a>

 Stop rules protect teams from marching forward when risk outpaces confidence.
 Define them before work starts so everyone knows when to pause, escalate, or roll back.